usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/final-review.md

 ##### What if I already have a design grade for project 3?

 Nice work!
 You do not need any more normal code reviews.
-You will have project 4 reviewed during your [final code review](#final-code-reviews) appointment.
+You will have project 5 reviewed during your [final code review](#final-code-reviews) appointment.

-##### Can I get project 4 reviewed early?
+##### Can I get project 5 reviewed early?

 No, you cannot.
-Project 4 will only be reviewed during your [final code review](#final-code-reviews) appointment.
+Project 5 will only be reviewed during your [final code review](#final-code-reviews) appointment.

 <!---------------------------------------------------------------------->

 ## Final Code Reviews
 {: .page-header }

 The final code review is your last code review opportunity of the semester.
-Final code reviews are conducted during finals week from **Tuesday Dec 13th to Thursday Dec 15th** between 11:15am and 5:30pm Pacific Time.
+Final code reviews are conducted during finals week from **Monday May 15th to Thursday May 18th** between 12:00pm and 5:00pm Pacific Time.
 Each final code review appointment is **30 minutes** each.

-All students should sign up for a final code review appointment.
-These appointments do not need to be pre-approved; students should sign up right away regardless of their project progress.
+**All students should sign up for a final code review appointment.** These appointments do not need to be pre-approved; students should sign up right away regardless of their project progress.
 Students must sign up for an appointment using the **[Canvas scheduler](https://community.canvaslms.com/t5/Student-Guide/How-do-I-sign-up-for-a-Scheduler-appointment-in-the-Calendar/ta-p/536)**.
 Look for "Final Code Review" on the calendar.
 Appointments will be released gradually in batches.

 If you are eligible for a code review, your appointment will start with that code review.
 If the code review is for a design grade, you will earn partial or full credit for that design grade.